xPuffball/blog/src/content/posts/llm_ascii/ArtPrompt and Why LLMs Suck at ASCII Art.md

 So perhaps it is time for me to drop everything and become a full-time ASCII artist, where I can rest easy knowing that while other career paths battle the encroaching threat of automation, I will be safe in my little pocket of the professional world, drawing dogs with backslashes.

-_Tags: AI, Machine Learning, Security, ASCII Art, LLMs, Research_
+_Tags: AI, Machine Learning, Security, ASCII Art, LLMs, Research, Papers_